Xyce/Xyce/INSTALL.md

 addition to the primary packages.
 Anything not available via a package manager will need to be built from source.

+#### Building SuiteSparse

+Building SuiteSparse is not difficult.
+However, the only part of SuiteSparse used by Xyce is AMD.
+As an alternative building process, we have provided a "CMakeLists.txt" file in the `Xyce/cmake/trilinos/AMD/` directory.
+Using CMake, the file will allow you to compile and install _only_ the AMD library.
+See the comment block at the top of the file for instructions on its use.

 ### Building Trilinos

 While [Trilinos](https://trilinos.github.io/) is available in some package